cinc2023/cinc2023.github.io/pages/venue.md

 ## Venue: Global Learning Center

 The [Georgia Tech Global Learning Center](https://pe.gatech.edu/global-learning-center) is located on the edge of Georgia Tech's campus in Midtown Atlanta.
 It is walking distance from multiple [hotels](#hotel), [restaurants](/tourism/#restaurants), and [public transportation](#airport).
-The venue's address is 800 Spring St NW, Atlanta, GA 30308, USA.
+The venue's address is [800 Spring St NW, Atlanta, GA 30308, USA](https://goo.gl/maps/EKDDmHXzStFazENh9){: target="_blank"}.

 ### <a name="airport"></a>Airport: Hartsfield-Jackson Atlanta International Airport

-Atlanta's Hartsfield-Jackson Atlanta International Airport is the busiest airport in the world with over 2500 daily flights to over 50 countries.
+Atlanta's Hartsfield-Jackson Atlanta International Airport is the busiest airport in the world with over 2,500 daily flights to over 50 countries.

 Attendees can reach the conference venue and hotels in Midtown Atlanta by rail public transit.
 The [MARTA](https://www.itsmarta.com) [Red](https://www.itsmarta.com/Red-Line.aspx) and [Gold](https://www.itsmarta.com/Gold-Line.aspx) train lines travel frequently between the **Airport Station** and **Midtown Station** throughout the day (and night).
 Each trip takes approximately 30 minutes and costs $2.50.
 Please see [here](https://www.itsmarta.com/fare-programs.aspx){: target="_blank"} for MARTA ticket information.

-Attendees can also take Ubert, Lyft, taxi, or other private services, which typically take 20-40 minutes.
+Attendees can also take Uber, Lyft, taxi, or other private services, which typically take 20-40 minutes.

 ## <a name="hotel"></a>Accommodations